drunot/gififyThisAnimeDoesNotExist/README.md

 `--fps`, `-f`: Sets the fps to export with.
 No interpolation is used.
 This in turn also sets the length of the whole video or gif.
 Default is 8.

 `--random`, `-r`: Overwrites seed with a random seed.
 When this is set, seed is not needed.

+`--interpolate`, `-i`: Makes interpolation of the frames.
+For interpolation to work please download [cain-ncnn-vulkan](https://github.com/nihui/cain-ncnn-vulkan) and place that in the same folder as the script.